Assessing the SMARTness of nutrition commitments

 Robustness checks cover three dimensions:

 - Validity (a measure of the accuracy of the score): As there is not a gold standard (or benchmark), validity is assessed internally.
-The current methodological approach has been reviewed by the IEG lead authors and no major inconsistencies or flaws have been identified (face validity).
+The methodological approach was reviewed by the lead authors and no major inconsistencies or flaws have been identified (face validity).
 The content validity is embedded in the methodology by constructing the score with all the compulsory elements in the survey.
 We aim to assess the construct validity by testing group differences and estimating correlation matrices.

 - Sensitivity (how the SMARTness score is susceptible to changes to the data): This is tested by randomly introducing small changes to the original dataset and statistically comparing the different SMARTness scores generated by the two datasets.